<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=118821590194430&amp;ev=PageView&amp;noscript=1">

 Margarita

-Agave is having its moment.
-It’s set to surpass vodka as the number one spirit in America in the coming years.
+Agave is relishing in its moment as it continues its march to surpass vodka as the number-one spirit in America in the coming years.
 Actors galore are getting on the train.
 There are dozens of celebrity- and athlete-endorsed tequilas and mezcals out there.
 And as the spirit's most popular drink concoction, the margarita is poised to have even better years ahead.

 Tequila Sunrise